OmniLayer/spec/README.md

 1. [Transaction type](spec#field-transaction-type) = 62
 1. [Listing id](spec#field-listing-identifier) = 0 (the ID for the listing above)
 1. [Buyer offer number](spec#field-integer-two-byte) = 2 (3rd offer received)
-**what happens if there are more than 65535 buy offers?**
+**what happens if there are more than 65536 buy offers?**

-Once a buyer has been accepted, the seller may ship the Bible.
+Once a buyer has been accepted, the seller can expect to receive payment from the buyer within 60 days, and may ship the item.

 ### Leaving Feedback